panisonic1996/Wine-Quality-Analysis/README.md

 75 – 88 (fair) - a decent wine that lacks character and structure

 ### Project steps:
 1).
-The parser from the dynamic page went to a separate page for each wine, collected data, downloaded images, processed and extracted data from them and put everything to a csv document(for scraping were used Beautiful Soup и easyocr)
+The parser went from the dynamic page to a separate page for each wine, collected data, downloaded images, processed and extracted data from them and put everything to a csv document(for scraping Beautiful Soup и easyocr were used). folder ‘creating dataset’

-Link to scraped images:
-https://drive.google.com/drive/folders/1R7DmelV4sfMLO1SKdMcLgzABnOUQIYKr?usp=sharing
+2).
+Created dataset was cleaned, additional characteristics and columns were created, the data was standardized. folder ‘cleaning dataset’
+3).
+Cleaned dataset was visualized(using matplotlib and seaborn). folder ‘visualization’
+4).
+For wine rating prediction was built Linear Regression Model ((R^2): 0.95, (MSE): 0.14)
+5).
+For wine classification were build:
+- Multi-Class Classifier(Tensorflow and Keras), loss: 0.1911 accuracy: 0.9425 on test dataset
+- SVM Model, Test accuracy: 0.948
+folder ‘building models’

+saved and trained models are stored in ‘models’ folder raw and processed dataset  - ‘Data’ link to scraped images - https://drive.google.com/drive/folders/1R7DmelV4sfMLO1SKdMcLgzABnOUQIYKr?usp=sharing